-We began our school year with as many of our students as possible returning to in-person settings - safely.
-We needed to implement strict safety protocols that required us to come together as a community in order to successfully open our school in the fall.
-We realized what may be desired by an individual may not be best for the common good, and we will continue to ask that everyone act according to the best interest of the common good.
+Our hope is to start our school year with as many of our students as possible returning to in-person settings - safely.
+We need to implement strict safety protocols that will require us to come together as a community in order to successfully open our school in the fall.
+What may be desired by an individual may not be best for the common good, and we are asking that everyone act according to the best interest of the common good.